maxboeck/mxb/src/posts/good-enough/2019-06-11-good-enough.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Doing a thing now were I publish stuff early to avoid &quot;It&#39;s-not-ready-anxiety&quot; and get it out there.
 Fixing shit later, sorry 🙃 <a href="https://t.co/MYCY382Pn9">pic.twitter.com/MYCY382Pn9</a></p>&mdash; Max Böck (@mxbck) <a href="https://twitter.com/mxbck/status/1136535575606046721?ref_src=twsrc%5Etfw">June 6, 2019</a></blockquote>

 Then there's the feedback aspect.
-Publishing might either go largely ignored, or the post might be shared or commented on.
+Publishing might either go largely ignored, or the post might get shared or commented on.

 If it's ignored, well - no harm done.
 It's out there, that's all that matters.
 But if it gains traction, that's not only a sign that the post is interesting to people, it's also a motivation boost to get me over that last 20%.